zcorpan/html-parser-book/manuscript/parser.md

 #### Adoption Agency Algorithm

-Do you recall the misnested blocks in inlines case in the *History of HTML parsers* section?
+Do you recall the misnested blocks in inlines case in the {% ref "introduction", "History of HTML parsers" %} section?

 ```html
 <!DOCTYPE html><em><p>X</em>Y</p>